Frequently askedQuestions

 Travel advice

 Tanzania now has a yellow travel advice and is a safe country where you can travel comfortably without many restrictions.
 In addition, you can travel well insured and there is sufficient care capacity at the destination.
 Vulnerable groups and catering staff at the destination are protected against corona by vaccination.
-See also our own coronavirus info page and the travel advice of the Dutch government.
+See also our current travel advice and/or the travel advice of the Dutch government.

 Travel insurance